Crime Prevention and Fences

 - If you decide on a chain link fence, make sure the bottom is well secured so the fence can’t be lifted up or bent back to gain entry to your property.

 - Burglars seek out the back of your home due to limited sight lines.
-They don’t want to be seen and reported to police.

 - What is going through an offender’s mind is: “Will I be seen?”
 “If I am seen, will anyone around here call police?” and “How fast can I get in and out of the area?”

 - Study the variety of fencing and chose what works for you and your family.

 Report anyone climbing a fence to enter a back yard to 242-COPS.

 I have this flier and APD Crime Prevention brochures on Residential Burglary Prevention and Keeping the Burglars at Bay in the Foothills Substation lobby – come by Monday through Friday between 8 a.m and 5 p.m. and pick up a flier or brochures.

 Jill Garcia, Crime Prevention Specialist, APD, Foothills Area Command

 “Be a neighbor to a human being and not to a fence” – Kenyan Proverb